liqotech/liqo/docs/pages/User/GettingStarted/demo_k8s_on_desktop.md

 Due to the fact that both (virtual) machines share the same subnet, each liqo cluster will automatically join the foreign one!
 See the liqo [Discovery](/user/configure/discovery/) and [Peering](/user/gettingstarted/peer/) documentation.

 ### Install KubernetesOnDesktop

+#### About KubernetesOnDesktop

+[KubernetesOnDesktop](https://github.com/netgroup-polito/KubernetesOnDesktop) is a University project with the aim of developing a cloud infrastructure to run user application in a remote cluster node.
+It uses a client/server VNC+PulseAudio+SSH infrastructure that schedules the application `pod` in a k8s remote node and redirects the GUI (through VNC) and the sound (through PulseAudio+SSH) in a second `pod` scheduled in the node in which the `cloudify` application is running.
+For further information see [KubernetesOnDesktop](https://github.com/netgroup-polito/KubernetesOnDesktop) GitHub page.

+So far, the supported applications are firefox, libreoffice and blender (with the ability to use NVIDIA CUDA driver if the node which the `pod` will be executed in has a NVIDIA graphic card).
+Anyway, thanks to a huge use of templates, it is possible to scale up to many more applications.

+This project uses several kubernetes components, such as `deployments`, `jobs`, `services` (with `ClusterIP` and `NodePort` `type` values) and `secrets`.
+All those components, as you can see afterwards, are supported by [liqo.io](https://liqo.io).

+When executed, through `cloudify` command, the application will create:
+* a `secret` containing a ssh key;
+* a `deployment` containing the application (e.g. blender) and the VNC server, whose `pod` will be scheduled on a remote node with respect to the node `cloudify` is launched from;
+* a `service` of `type` `NodePort` (that automatically creates a `ClusterIP` `type` too, as you can see in [k8s official documentation](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types)) that makes the `pod` created from the `deployment` above reachable from other `pod`s in the cluster and from the outside;
+* a `job` executing the VNC viewer, whose `pod` will be scheduled in the same node `cloudify` is launched from.

+#### Installation of KubernetesOnDesktop
 Now that both [k3s](https://k3s.io/) and [liqo.io](https://liqo.io) are up and running, we can install [KubernetesOnDesktop](https://github.com/netgroup-polito/KubernetesOnDesktop) by cloning the git repository and launching the install.sh script as follows:

 ```bash